 Every brand that has customers has a community which forms the basis of attachment to the company’s products and services.
 By building a brand community of your own, you’ll have the opportunity to forge closer ties with your customers, build loyalty, increase your reach, and offer a better customer experience overall.
 But there’s a lot more to building a great community than simply opening a business page on Facebook or installing a forum on your website.

 Communities need to be accessible and offer a user-friendly experience to get people to sign up the first place, as well as engage regularly thereafter.
 This can be difficult to achieve with mainstream social media, where it’s much harder to create a close-knit customer community in which members can make themselves heard through all the digital noise.
-Having a private community, such as a website forum, is a great start, but it’s not likely to draw much attention.

 Make your community accessible to everyone